GravityKit/GravityExport-Lite/readme.txt

 add_filter('gfexcel_field_notes_enabled_{formid}','__return_true'); // eg. gfexcel_field_notes_enabled_2
 `

-= It's all to blend in Excel.
+= It's all to boring in Excel.
 Can I use some colors? = Definitely!
 You get to change: text color, background color, bold and italic.
 If that is not enough, you probably just need to add those Clip Arts yourself!

 `